Medical Expert Witnesses: Guidelines For Ethical Conduct

 The medical and legal communities are aware that there is a fine but distinct difference between advocating an opinion and presenting misleading testimony, which is why most of the above codes of conduct are couched in the principle that expert opinions should be based on science and be generally accepted by the expert’s peers.
 However, there are certain instances when an expert’s testimony may run afoul of the applicable ethical standards.

-While medical professionals are protected under most state statutes and federal laws from expressing inadvertently incorrect expert opinions under oath, sworn statements that are intentionally false – like any false statement made by a testifying witnesses – are subject to criminal punishment under the applicable perjury laws.
-If an expert witness offers an intentional untruthful statement or opinion under oath, action may be taken by the American Medical Association, as well as any state medical boards or professional societies or organizations to which the expert belongs.
+While medical professionals are protected under most state statutes and federal laws from expressing inadvertently incorrect expert opinions under oath, sworn statements that are intentionally false – like any false statement made by a testifying witness – are subject to criminal punishment under the applicable perjury laws.
+If an expert witness offers an intentionally untruthful statement or opinion under oath, action may be taken by the American Medical Association, as well as any state medical boards or professional societies or organizations to which the expert belongs.

 Thus, before any expert testifies, it is important to be fully cognizant of the ethical obligations to which that expert is subjected.